-- Experience in the catching of fish (local knowledge of their habitats); and - Experience in the correct dissection of fishes for analysis, including correct storage and transfer of samples.
+- Experience in the catching of fish (local knowledge of their habitats); and - Experience in the correct dissection of fishes for analysis, including correct storage • and transfer of samples.

-10. SMP4 -FISHERIES ASSESSMENT
+10. SMP4 - FISHERIES ASSESSMENT

-Blac ktip facilities release Vessel spill The I MT Leader will activate this plan if: The IMT Leader will activate It has been confirmed or it is suspected (e.g., through public reports) that significant levels of hydrocarbons have contaminated commercial or subsistence fishing areas. this plan if requested by AMSA (the Control Agency) in response to a Level 2 or Level 3 spill (as defined in the Blacktip Fishing vessels fish stocks, fishing equipment and/or by- catch have been exposed to hydrocarbons Offshore OPEP).
-3. Advice has been provided to government to restrict, ban or close a fishery.
-4. Declarations of intent by commercial fisheries or government agencies to seek compensation for alleged or possible damage.
+The IMT Leader will activate this plan if: It has been confirmed or it is suspected (e.g., through public reports) that significant levels of hydrocarbons have contaminated commercial or subsistence fishing areas.
+Fishing vessels fish stocks, fishing equipment and/or by-catch have been exposed to hydrocarbons Advice has been provided to government to restrict, ban or close a fishery.
+Declarations of intent by commercial fisheries or Blacktip facilities release Vessel spill government agencies to seek compensation for alleged or possible damage.
+It has been confirmed or it public reports) that significat have contaminated commentareas.
+Fishing vessels fish stocks, ficatch have been exposed to or close a fishery.
+Declarations of intent by congovernment agencies to see s suspected (e.g., through nt levels of hydrocarbons icial or subsistence fishing ishing equipment and/or by- hydrocarbons o government to restrict, ban mmercial fisheries or this plan if requested by AMSA (the Control Agency) in response to a Level 2 or Level 3 spill (as defined in the Blacktip

-^{} In the event of a Level 2/3 spill entering State or Territory waters, WA DoT / NT DIPL is the Control Agency for that portion of the response activity that occurs within State or Territory waters.
+In the event of a Level 2/3 spill entering State or Territory waters, WA DoT / NT DIPL is the Control Agency for that portion of the response activity that occurs within State or Territory waters.